 What is meningitis?

 Meningitis is an infection of the thin lining that covers the brain and spinal cord.
 The infection is usually caused by a type of bacteria or virus.
-The type of meningitis (bacterial or viral) impacts the severity of the disease.
 Any child with symptoms of meningitis should receive immediate medical attention.
 Bacterial meningitis is a serious illness that may require hospitalization.

-Bacterial meningitis is more rare but more severe.
+Bacterial meningitis is rare but more severe.
 Several types of bacteria can cause meningitis, and they spread in different ways.
-Close contact like sharing drinking cups can spread the bacteria.
-Meningitis also spreads through a child’s stool (bowel movement).
+Some bacteria are spread from respiratory secretions (snot, mucus) through close contact like sharing drinking cups and eating utensils.
+Other bacteria are spread through a child’s stool (bowel movement).
 For example, a child may not wash their hands after using the bathroom and then may touch a toy, which another child touches and then puts their hands in their mouth.
 This spreads the bacteria from the first child’s stool to the second child’s saliva.

 What are the symptoms of meningitis?